NautilusTrader

 ASCENDEXascendex

-BINANCEbinance, binance-delivery, binance-dex, binance-futures, binance-jersey, binance-options, binance-us
+BINANCEbinance, binance-dex, binance-european-options, binance-futures, binance-jersey, binance-options

 BITFINEXbitfinex, bitfinex-derivatives